 Aquinas first defined God as the ultimate truth, ultimate goodness, and beauty.
 Here, Aquinas asserted that God is not the greatest good in the universe.
 Rather, God is goodness itself.
 Aquinas articulates that God is not one cause among many other causes.
 God is not one being in the universe.
 God is not simply the highest being, rather God is the sheer act to be itself.
 Aquinas’s notion is drawing off God’s announcement to Moses of “I am Who I am” (Exodus 3:14).
 Notice God is communicating that he is not a being within the structure of the universe, but that God is being itself when he identifies his essence as “I am.”

 Once we begin to grasp the attributes of God, then Aquinas’s arguments become clear.
 One such argument is called the Contingency Argument.
 The word “contingency” means that something is not self-explanatory.
-That is, they don’t contain within themselves the reason for the existence.
+That is, they don’t contain within themselves the reason for its existence.

 By identifying as “I am” we get a glimpse into the logic of God.
 With the “I am” pronouncement, God is communicating that his existence is not dependent on other realities.
 This fact reveals Aquinas’s insight in that because there are contingent beings, there must be a non-contingent being, namely God.
 Aquinas’s case for contingency goes as follows: